Looking for fall colors in Seattle?

 Photo: Aleksandra Monk

 The Arboretum is the star of Seattle during the fall months.
-With miles of trails to hike with pops of color everywhere and open spaces for making piles of leaves, the Arboretum is always a safe bet for soaking in some fall beauty and burning off some kid energy.
+With miles of hiking trails with pops of color everywhere and open spaces for making piles of leaves, the Arboretum is always a safe bet for soaking in some fall beauty and burning off some kid energy.
 The Japanese Garden inside the Arboretum is simply a gorgeous place during the fall.
-There is a fee to enter ($8 for adults who don't live in the City of Seattle, $6 for adult Seattle residents, $4 for youth and free for kids 5 and younger) and food is available for purchase for feeding the koi.1075 Lake Washington Blvd E
+There is a fee to enter ($6 for adult Seattle residents, $4 for youth and free for kids 5 and younger) and food is available for purchase for feeding the koi.1075 Lake Washington Blvd E

 2. Kubota Garden

 Kubota Garden is a hidden gem of Seattle.
-The legacy of Fujitaro Kubota, this formerly private garden is now open to the public.
-With many maples, it's a great spot for fall color and photos.9817 55th Ave S
+The legacy of Fujitaro Kubota, this formerly private garden, is now open to the public.
+With many maples, it’s a great spot for fall colors and photos.9817 55th Ave S

 3. Discovery Park